-46. The availability of population estimates and projections from individual NSOs is high with most publishing these data annually.
+- 50. The availability of population estimates and projections from individual NSOs is high, with most publishing these data annually.
 This means that many of the recommended demographic indicators are published for UNECE member States as standard or that they could be calculated from available data.
-Other recommended measures (for example country of birth, marital status, urban/rural distribution) are also widely available from census and survey sources from the individual NSOs.

-47. With the exception of the economic support ratio and life expectancy at retirement age, the recommended demographic indicators are available from United Nations data sources either as published figures or in a form that would permit calculation of the indicators from available data.
+Other recommended measures (for example country of birth, marital status, urban/rural distribution) are also widely available from census and survey sources from the individual NSOs. - 51.
+With the exception of the economic support ratio and life expectancy at retirement age, the recommended demographic indicators are available from United Nations data sources either as published figures or in a form that would permit calculation of the indicators from available data.
 Many of the indicators are also available from the Eurostat website for European Union (EU) countries.
 One disadvantage of using international data sources is that their data tend to be published less frequently than those published by NSOs.
 Moreover, some NSOs have misgivings about the extent to which models are used to derive estimates for international databases, preferring to rely upon their empirical estimates instead.
-It is therefore recommended that wherever possible the indicators should be based on data provided by NSOs.
-Accessing the recommended key demographic indicators from international data sources, however, would have the advantage of improving consistency and cross-country comparability.
+Accessing the recommended key demographic indicators from international data sources has the advantage of consistency and cross-country comparability.
 There may therefore be a trade-off between timeliness and comparability.